 GAA enzyme replacement therapy (ERT): Pompe disease

-Our proprietary Fab binds to TfR1 to enable delivery to muscle and the CNS.
-We believe a Fab offers significant advantages over a full antibody, including smaller protein load, enhanced tissue penetration, increased tolerability and reduced risk of immune system activation.
+Our proprietary Fab binds to transferrin receptor 1 (TfR1) to enable delivery to muscle and the central nervous system (CNS) with the goal of providing functional improvement for people living with neuromuscular diseases.
+We believe a Fab offers significant advantages over a full antibody, including enhanced tissue penetration, increased tolerability and reduced risk of immune system activation.

-We believe our FORCE platform provides several advantages, including targeted delivery to muscle and CNS, extended time between doses, and ability to re-dose.
+We believe our FORCE platform provides several potential advantages, including delivery to muscle and CNS, extended time between doses and ability to re-dose.